Skip to main content

 Another common option is the Business Owners Policy (BOP), which is crafted by the insurers to bundle the most common coverages together.
 This is done based upon industry classifications (plumber, electrician, etc.).

 As an independent insurance agency, we represent some of the very best insurance companies in the industry today.
-For more information or to schedule a consultation, I can be reached by phone at 614-332-3077, by email at contact@gesselins.com, or by visiting us online at www.gesselins.com
+For more information or to schedule a consultation, I can be reached by phone at 614-332-3077, by email at , or by visiting us online at www.gesselins.com